MrCreosote/KBaseGeneHomologyExperiments/literature.md

 [Zielezinski et. al.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1319-7)
 (marked as Z from now on)
-has an [accompanying website](http://combio.pl/alfree) that evaluates 34 different word (e.g. kmer) and information theory based methods.
-They are compared only against Smith-Waterman, and no other alignement based algorithms.
+has an [accompanying website](http://combio.pl/alfree) that evaluates 34 different word (e.g. kmer) and information theory based methods on a dataset derived from SCOP.
+They are compared only against Smith-Waterman, and no other alignment based algorithms.
 Google distance (TODO: cite) and Bray-Curtis (TODO: cite) distance were the top performers regarding accuracy.

 The measures were, in order of accuracy:
 * d google